seandenigris/Resources-Live/README.md

 # Resources Live

 TLDR: Free users to communicate with *objects* instead of managing *files*.
 Files conflate *what* a thing is with *where* it is.
-We take can of the boring location part for you.
+We take care of the boring location part for you.
 So you can "play an mp3" instead of "opening an mp3 file in a player app".
 Nicer, no?

 # Overview